centos-sig-configmanagement/jenkins-jobs/README.md

 ## Credentials

-Jenkins credentials are stored in the Jenkins Slave at `~sig-configmanagement/.config/jenkins_jobs/jenkins_jobs.ini`.
+Jenkins credentials are stored in the SIG Jenkins Node at `~sig-configmanagement/.config/jenkins_jobs/jenkins_jobs.ini`.